-Tusk: Poland and US risk harming appeal of West
+Tusk: Poland risks harming EU appeal

 Those developments include the Polish government's attempt to seize control of courts and judges and of Polish state media in order to remain in power.

-They also include US president Donald Trump's populist style and his verbal attacks on the press.
+They also include US president Donald Trump's populism and his verbal attacks on the press.

 Tusk said the issues were a "topic of conversation" at Friday's summit.

-He also stuck his neck out last Sunday in a tweet which called for "alarm!" on Polish authorities, which he said appeared to be serving the "Kremlin's plan".
+The former Polish PM stuck his neck out already last Sunday in a tweet which called for "alarm!" about the Polish authorities, who, he said, appeared to be serving the "Kremlin's plan".

 "If we want to help our eastern partners, we must also be aware of threats from inside the EU and this is why I raised the alarm", he said on Friday.